 When your body is fuelled by a keto diet, it switches from using glucose as its energy source to burn fat more efficiently.
 When you lower your dietary carbohydrates, you begin to use your glycogen stores, you will achieve stable lower blood glucose levels and your body will switch from being a sugar burner to a fat burner.

-Beginners’ Guide to the Keto Diet – what are the health improvements?
+The Keto Diet – what are the health benefits?

 Some people may find incredible improvements virtually immediately, and for others, within just a few days or weeks.
 A good rule of thumb before you begin any new diet or eating plan is to get the okay from your doctor, especially if you have any underlying health issues.